framework-one/framework-one.github.io/source/documentation/4.1/using-di-one.markdown

 {:toc}

 ### Terminology
-- **Bean**: A CFC that you want to create.
-Any file with a .cfc extension can be a bean
+- **Bean**: A CFC that you want to create and manage.
+Any file with a .cfc extension can be a bean.
-- **Transient** or **non-singleton** : A bean that will freshly created each time you call `getBean()`, it could be used for only the lifespan of the request, e.g. a basket object ready to be populated with items.
+- **Transient** or **non-singleton** : A bean that will be freshly created each time you call `getBean()`.
+It could be used for only the lifespan of the request, e.g., a shopping cart object ready to be populated with items.
-- **Singleton**: A cfc that only one exists in the system, each time you call `getBean()` you will get the SAME bean, not a new one, for example a Service that creates basket objects.
+- **Singleton**: A bean where only one exists in the system, so that each time you call `getBean()` you will get the **same** bean, not a new one, e.g., a service that creates shopping cart objects.
 - **Bean Factory**: A service that creates beans for you, so you don't have to use `new` or `createObject`, and populates them with any dependencies.

 # Getting Started with DI/1